 Treatment can include stretching, taping and in cases of chronic pain, surgery.
 Passive stretching of the affected toe by the parent several times daily has been indicated for treatment, as well as taping the toe into a normal position by buddy taping to adjacent toe.
 These conservative measures unfortunately rarely result in resolution of condition.
 In children where a severe deformity is present, or the ambulating child is having pain, surgery can alleviate condition.
 Typically, surgery only requires a small incision in the bottom of the toe to release the contracted tendon and then splinting toe in a straight position.

 Children with this condition should be evaluated by a podiatrist at a young age, because if the condition is deemed severe, earlier treatment results in better results as flexibility is greatest when children are very young.
-If you are concerned about your child's curly toes, come by and see us!
+If you are concerned about your child's curly toes, request an appointment today!